 I wish I were friends with him.
 I wish he would give me the time of day beyond a cordial hello at the many places we run into each other.
 I wish I believed I had what to give him.
 I do sort of, I have business experience, masculinity of the sort I’ve grown into.
 But I still feel less than him.
 I wish I were not only surrounded by guys like him, but that I felt myself to be a part of them.

 But then I’d have to be totally real and I’d have to believe in myself.
 I would have to get over my sense of inferiority that I have had so long.
 I wish I just knew that I belonged, that I have tons to offer any group of men, that I didn’t feel difference and inferior.”

 Feelings of inferiority in a man with SSA are very old.
 It is the conclusion that he actually reached as a child.
 One will see that he did not get that connection with his father and the maleness dad represents.
 The boy needed that connection desperately, but did not get it.

-Because of the fact that all small children see themselves as the center of the world, and as the motor of everything around, a boy reaches to conclusions.
 This lack of identification and affirmation bewilders him incessantly.
-And he comes to tell himself:
+Because of the fact that all small children see themselves as the center of the world, and as the motor of everything around, a boy comes to tell himself:

-This becomes a little computer program and it goes into a loop, an endless loop.
-It may very well haunt him till death if no intervention occurs.
+This becomes a little computer program and it goes into an endless loop.
+It may very well haunt him till death if no-one intervenes.

-He will need to revisit that computer loop, and see where this program in this day and age still has run.
+He will need to revisit that computer loop, and check where this program in this day and age is still running.
 In what situation?
 With whom?
 Then he needs to change the program.
-Usually he is in a shame stance, cowering to the superior alpha wolf of the pack.
+Usually he is in a shame stance, cowering to the superior Alpha Wolf of the pack.

 3. The Wolf Pack Game.